 In sum, if you are considering getting married or divorced – especially if you are over the age of 60 – I highly recommend getting detailed, personal legal counsel and financial planning advice.
 With more information, you are in a position to make better decisions.
 If you know more, you can now do more, and you can keep more of your money for yourself and have more options in your later years.

 This post is for general informational purposes only.
 The specifics of your situation could affect the applicability of the information provided in this blog post.
 For a video presentation of this information, please visit Graying Marriage and Divorce, here.
-For more detailed information, please visit hetalarts.co.in/porzioplanning or contact us for a free 20 minute telephone consultation.
+For more detailed information, please visit www.porzioplanning.com or contact us for a free 20 minute telephone consultation.